 If the driver had a problem, Windows would reinstall it on booting your computer, and your USB will work fine.

 Open “File Explorer” and enter 'troubleshoot'.
 Click “Troubleshooting”.

 Navigate to “Hardware and Sound > Hardware and Devices.
 Next, click “Advanced” and tick “Apply repairs automatically”.
 Hit “Next”.

 The program now starts to find and resolve existing issues in your drive.
 Click “Apply” and then hit “Next” to continue.

 Restart your computer to effect the changes.

 After repairing the USB ports that aren’t working on your computer, you can try to plug USB device to your computer to transfer data.
 If the storage device is still inaccessible, it might be corrupted.
 And you’ll need a special tool to restore data. iMyFone AnyRecover is such a robust software that takes care of your recovery needs.

 As an all-in-one data recovery software, AnyRecover supports recovering data from Windows, Mac and iPhone/iPad devices.

 Features of iMyFone AnyRecover:

-Congratulations, you now know 5 easy methods you can use to reset USB.
-Attempt them in the order they appear here on this article, they should resolve your problem.
-If not, you can turn to the highly recommended tool - AnyRecover to restore data from your corrupted USB device.
+Congratulations, you now know 5 easy methods you can use to reset USB ports.
+Attempt them in the order they appear here in this article, they should resolve your problem no matter which version of Windows your PC is running, Windows 7/8/10, or the latest Windows 11.
+If you fix the issue of USB ports not working, but the files in the USB device are corrupted, you can turn to the highly recommended tool - AnyRecover to restore data from your corrupted USB device.